 But the real reason that it’s important to disentangle this thread of myth is because it obscures the true function of Dionysos within Orphism, which can be summed up by this quote from the Orationes of Aelius Aristides:

-Nothing can be so firmly bound, neither by illness, nor by wrath or fortune, that cannot be released by Dionysos.
+Nothing can be so firmly bound, by illness, by wrath or by fortune, that cannot be released by the Lord Dionysos.

 The aition for this function is found in the story of Melinoë.
 You see, the Goddess Melinoë was conceived when Zeus disguised himself as Haides and violently raped his daughter Persephone, mangling her flesh in the process.
 The wound grew into rage and that rage became personified as Melinoë who was transformed from a wrathful Fury into a gentle Goddess when Dionysos Eubouleos was willing to sit and listen to her tell her story, as he had listened and thereby soothed the vengeful anger of Hephaistos when no one else would.
 Subsequently Melinoë became a fierce protector of his initiates as well as the rejected and forgotten dead – and that lies at the heart of Dionysos’ role within Orphism.